Sign Up · Sign In · Feedback

 Required Men's Equipment

-HELMETS: Nearly any lacrosse specific helmet will work fine, as long as they .
+HELMETS: Nearly any lacrosse specific helmet will work fine.
 For TVYLA players, it is necessary that when purchasing a new helmet, you make sure it is black.
-As lacrosse in both Teton Valley and our region progress, local governing bodies will become more strict on adherence to NFHS uniform rules.
-Helmets may have scarlet red trim on the brim, and vents, but the body must be white.
-If you already have a helmet of another color, don't worry.
-Right now, no one is enforcing this rule, but IF you buy a new one...make sure it is black.
-Cascade is the most popular and most expensive helmet on the market.
-While it claims to be more proficient at preventing concussions, I have not been able to find any statistical data that show this to be the case.
-This would be the only advantage to spending the extra money on a high end helmet.
+As lacrosse in our region matures, local governing bodies will become more strict on adherence to NFHS uniform rules.
+Helmets may have white or green accents, but the body must be black.
 While purchasing used gear is encouraged and a great way to save a few bucks, this is not the place.
 You never know what kind of shape a used helmet is in and what kind of blows it has already absorbed.
-Please contact us before purchasing a helmet as we try to place a group order each season to take advantage of team pricing.
+Please contact us before purchasing a new helmet.
+TVYLA periodically places group orders to take advantage of team pricing.

 MOUTH GUARDS: Old school mouth guards are cheap, but only work to mitigate dental injuries.
-Some of the newer ones are also designed to mitigate concussions, as well.
+Some of the newer mouth guards are also designed to mitigate concussions.
 These are certainly worth the extra dollars.
-There is good data showing they are beneficial.
 Every player is required to wear a mouth guard at all times during play, be it in a game, or in practice.
 We recommend you consult your family dentist to best fit your child with a mouth guard.
 There are several models available on the market that can be fitted at home and provide excellent protection for around $20.
 Most dentists make custom ones, but they can be costly.
 Mouth guards must be of a bright color so officials can easily see if one is being used.
 Worn out, or chewed up mouth guards do not work and will not be permitted.

 SHOULDER PADS and ARM PADS: Unlike in football, lacrosse shoulder pads and arm pads are not intended to soften blows from body checks.
 They are intended to blunt potentially painful stick checks.
 Look for comfort and cost.
 There is no reason to pay full price for the latest/greatest product here.
-Shoulder/arm pad technology has not gotten any better since I picked up my first stick in 1991.
-Look for the sales on these guys.
+Shoulder pads must be NOCSE certified.
+This is a relatively recent requirement that improves safety from the ball to the heart area.

-RIB PADS: While not required, rib pads can be nice for attack-men and middies who find themselves attacking the goal on a frequent basis.
+RIB PADS: While not required, rib pads can be nice for attackmen and middies who find themselves attacking the goal on a frequent basis.
 There is no need for rib pads for youth players U12 and younger.
-The cheaper, the better.
-Seeing a trend here?

 HEADS: The most important thing here, is that you have a LEGAL head.
 There are three types: NCAA approved, NFHS approved, and Universal ones that are BOTH NCAA and NFHS approved.
 You have to have a head that is NFHS approved.
 If it is only NCAA approved, you cannot play with it in this league.
 Any cracked or broken head is illegal and cannot be used.

 POCKETS: The pocket in the stick of a lacrosse player is by far the most important piece of equipment they own.
 A player can use a poor pocket, but will certainly develop poor technique to go with it, and their play will eventually be handicapped.
-There is not a factory strung pocket on the market that is worth playing with.
-For this reason, purchase unstrung heads and have someone here string it for you.
-The club buys stringing material in bulk to help keep costs down.
-I can be contacted for both.
+There are few factory strung pockets on the market that are worth playing with.
+For this reason, purchasing unstrung head and having a coach or high school player string it for you is preferable.

 Send Your Feedback